 A candidate for the Associate of Science in Nursing and RN-BSN degree programs must have abilities and skills of four varieties: observation, communication, motor, and behavioral.
 Reasonable accommodations may be made on an individual basis as directed by the Disabilities Coordinator; however, a candidate is expected to perform in an independent manner.
 Please read the performance standards for admission and progression in the nursing program.
-Sign one copy and return to the SGSC School of Nursing.
-If you have concerns or needs, please comment in the provided space.

 Candidates should have sufficient motor function so that they are able to execute movements required to provide general care and treatment to clients in all health care settings.
-(For example: For the safety and protection of the clients, the candidate must be able to administer intravenous, intramusucular, subcutaneous and oral medications; apply pressure to stop bleeding; open obstructed airway; and provide patient/client daily hygiene care; perform basic life support, including CPR, and function in an emergency situation.
+(For example: For the safety and protection of the clients, the candidate must be able to administer intravenous, intramuscular, subcutaneous and oral medications; apply pressure to stop bleeding; open obstructed airway; and provide patient/client daily hygiene care; perform basic life support, including CPR, and function in an emergency situation.
 The candidate must have the ability to safely assist a client in moving, for example, from a chair to a bed, or from a wheelchair to a commode.)